List of The Hitchhiker's Guide to the Galaxy characters: Prostetnic Vogon Jeltz

 In the first radio series, he was played by Bill Wallis.
 On television, it was Martin Benson.
 In the third, fourth and fifth radio series, he was played by Toby Longworth, although Longworth did not receive a credit for the role during the third series.
 In the film, he is voiced by Richard Griffiths.

 Prostetnic is a play on the word prosthetic in regard to special effects make-up.
-Adams was known to have a very low opinion of monsters (describing them as "cod" meaning fake looking) during his tenure as a Dr Who writer.
+Adams was known to have a very low opinion of monsters (describing them as "cod" meaning fake looking) during his tenure as a writer for Doctor Who.

 Questular Rontok

 Questular Rontok is the Vice President of the Galaxy.
-This character did not appear in the radio or television series or any of the novels, being introduced in the 2005 film.
+The character did not appear in the radio or television series or any of the novels; she was introduced in the 2005 film.